LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

     - **Terminate Lab:** the lab will be terminated if resources fail to deploy.

     - **Send User Notification:** a notification will be sent to the user in the lab if resources fail to deploy and the lab will still launch.
+1. **Expected Cloud Cost:** the estimated cost of cloud resources that the lab will use.
+1. **Datacenter Availability:** One or more datacenters that resources will be deployed to.
+If multiple datacenters are selected, the datacenter physically closest to the lab user will be selected.
+If a region is marked as 'Privileged' then additional clearance from the fabric owner may be needed to successfully launch labs in that region.

+### User Accounts
 1. **Add User Account:** Add a portal user account.
 Enabling this will allow the lab to display credentials to log in to the cloud portal.

     - **Name Prefix:** prefix that will be used to display the portal username.

     - **Replacement Token Alias:** alias that will be used in replacement tokens to reference the portal username and password.

-1. **Add Resource Group:** Add a resource group that houses resources, access control policies and permissions for the lab.
+1. **Add Cloud Resource Group (Azure ) - Add Stack Deployment (AWS):** Add a resource group or Stack Deployment that houses resources, access control policies and permissions for the lab.

     - **Name Prefix:** prefix that will be used to display the name of the resource group.

     - **Replacement Token Alias:** alias that will be used in replacement tokens to reference the resource group.

+    - **Override Region:** Override to the region selected on the Cloud Resource Group or Stack Deployment.

-    - **Region**: the region of the cloud platform that the lab will deploy to.
+    - **Region**: Once Override Region has been selected, the region drop-down will be available.
+This specifies the region that the cloud resources will be deployed to.

 1. **Add Permissions:** select the user from the previous steps to add permissions to.